+- 3) Each reagent record contains the following information:

+- i. the identity of the reagent

+- ii. date of preparation

+- iii. identity of individual preparing the reagent

+- iv. standard batch size

+- v. ingredients of the reagent

+- vi. data entry section

-- 3. Each reagent sheet records the following information: - the identity and application of the reagent i. - ii. date of preparation - identity of individual preparing the reagent iii. - standard batch size iv. - 4. - Some reagent sheets (such as critical reagents) may also notude:
+- 4. Some reagent records (such as critical reagents) may also include:

-i. lot numbers
+- i. lot numbers

-ii. expiration dates
+- ii. expiration dates

-iii. quality control procedure quality control procedures (aka, "reliant to the cke") to be performed and passed before the reagent is released use in the laboratory.
+- iii. quality control procedures (aka, "reliability thecks") to be performed and passed before the reagent is released for use in the laboratory.

-- 5. Reagents prepared in the laboratory are labeled uth, at a minimum:
+- 5. Reagents prepared in the laboratory are tabeled with, at a minimum:

-- the identity of the reagent i.
+- i. the identity of the reagent

-- the date of preparation ii.

-- iii. the lot number
+- ii. the lot number

-- the expiration date iv.
+- iii. the expiration date

-- the identity of the individual preparing the reagent v.

-When a reagent is a injuncted into tubes that are too small to be labeled with all of the required information, each tube is marked with the identity of the reagent and its lot number and stored in a "cryobox" that is labeled with the required identifying information listed above.
+When a reagent is aliquotted into tubes that are too small to be labeled with all of the required information, each tube is marked with the identity of the reagent and its lot number and stored in a "cryobox" that is labeled with the required identifying information listed above.

+6. Staff is notificavia email by the Quality Assurance Unit regarding reagents that are expiring

+B. Commercial Reagents

-6. Go via email by the Quality Assurance Unit regarding reagents that ommercial reagents include, but are not limited to, kits for DNA quantitation and genetic typing.
+- 1. Commercial reagents include, but are not limited to, kits for DNA quantitation and genetic typing. - 2.

-Commercial Reagents В.

 A Raw Materials form exists for each commercial reagent that requires quality testing prior to use in casework.
 The applicable quality control procedure is contained on the form.